voltangle/MorsDuino/README.md

 [![arduino-library-badge](https://www.ardu-badge.com/badge/MorseDuino.svg?)](https://www.ardu-badge.com/MorseDuino)

 The lightweight Arduino Library for generating Morse code on LEDs, light strips, and speakers.
 Every Arduino board is supported(library uses standart Wiring functions).
+**This repo was not updated for a long time, bugs expected.
+I will update the repo later, and also move to AVR functions instead of Arduino ones.

 ## What it can do